 Click to scroll to news item

-Q Fever Group members being covered in the media
+Q Fever Group in the media

-Q Fever Group member Dr Tabita Tan from The University of Melbourne was recently interviewed by Dairy News Australia.
+Q Fever Group member Dr Tabita Tan from The University of Melbourne was interviewed by Dairy News Australia.
 In this article, Dr Tan explains how high rates of Q fever infection in livestock herds can persist, even without obvious signs of any symptoms in the animals.
 Dr Tan states that the annual cost of Q fever to the cattle industry amounts to at least $1 million in lost productivity, medical expenses and potential litigation, though this is likely to be a conservative understatement.

 Other Q Fever Group news items